 Even though the airline industry tries to make you believe differently, such exposure to oil vapours does occur regularly.
 One of the main causes is oil leakage from the engines.
 The air that is used for cabin pressurization and ventilation gets contaminated by oil particles containing a.o.
 Organophosphates.
 Organophosphates are among the most toxic chemical compounds known to man.
 From a chemical perspective, they are closely related to nerve gases such as Sarin.
 They can cause serious damage to the brain- and nerve system, resulting in a wide range of (often neurological) physical complaints.
 The symptoms of Aerotoxic Syndrome are in fact the direct result of poisoning by these Organophosphates.
 Read more about brain injury here.

-The airline industry (both aircraft manufacturers and airline companies) have persisted for decades that "there is no evidence of any causal relationship" between these matters.
+The airline industry have persisted for decades that there is "no evidence of causal connection" between these matters.
+After all, admitting that e.g. an oil leak could cause serious health problems, would unavoidably lead to huge financial claims.
+Therefore both manufacturers and airline companies do their utmost to avoid this.
 A parallel with the tobacco industry pops into mind here: Tobacco smoke had been known to be highly toxic for a long time.
 Also, the inhalation of these toxic substances was known to promote lung cancer.
-But even then, it remains difficult to legally prove that the lung cancer that an individual develops today, was indeed caused directly by his smoking in the past.
+But even then, it remains difficult to legally prove the lung cancer that an individual develops today to be caused indeed directly by his smoking in the past, excluding any other factors.